mert-byrktr/CIBMTR-2025-COMPETITION/README.md

 **Gradient Boosting Models**:
 Models built with libraries like `XGBoost`, `CatBoost`, and `LightGBM` are trained using various target transformations such as quantile transformations, time-weighted risk functions, and survival-specific objectives (e.g., Cox and AFT losses).
 These transformations help in handling the censoring in time-to-event data.

-Below is an excerpt you can add to the README under the "Models and Transformations" section (or within a dedicated subsection for gradient boosting models) that specifically details the target transformations used for gradient boosting methods:

 ---